It is a form of resonance that reproduces detailed images of the hepatobiliary and pancreatic systems.

 - Non-invasive radiation is used.

 - It does not present complications.

-- It allows to evaluate the pathology and the information obtained is very precise.
+- It allows for evaluating the pathology, and the information obtained is exact.

 - It is used in a wide range of biliary and pancreatic diseases.

-- It presents some limitations, mainly in the location of the stenosis areas of the bile canaliculi and occasionally in the identification of filling defects.
+- It presents some limitations, mainly in the location of the stenosis areas of the bile canaliculi and occasionally in identifying filling defects.

 - Colangioresonance displaced endoscopic retrograde cholangiopancreatography as a diagnostic method.

-- Its main usefulness is the assessment of choledocholithiasis , when there is a diagnostic doubt.
+- Its primary use is the assessment of choledocholithiasis when there is diagnostic doubt.